 In order to belong to the SIG, first we had to strengthen our safety program with the overriding philosophy that “being safe” is paramount at all times—front picture, front page transparency.
 We never forget we work in a potentially life or death arena.

 Second, we had to commit to monthly safety meetings and a quarterly, all-hands-on-deck Safety Day.
-Here’s the way Greg Brewer, our service manager, describes the activities behind our commitment.
+Here’s the way Kevin Tame, our service manager, describes the activities behind our commitment.

 “My job is to keep everybody up to OSHA standards.
 I make sure everybody wears steel tips, safety glasses, and they’re not doing anything stupid.
 I administer the tool box talks, which are required by OSHA.
 I talk about how if a guy’s in a lift, he’s got to have a harness and safety glasses, and hard hat.
 If he’s working in a trench, he needs a trench box.
 If he’s doing confined space work, we’ve got to monitor his atmosphere so he doesn’t pass out.